 - Swap three meals a day for five or six smaller meals.

 - Save fluids until the end so you feel less full during the meal.

 COPD requires lifelong disease management.
-That means following the advice of your healthcare team.
-There’s a lot you can do on your own, too.
+That means following the advice of your healthcare team and maintaining healthy lifestyle habits.

-Remember, your lungs are weakened.
-You’ll want to avoid anything that might overtax them or cause a flare-up.
+Since your lungs are weakened, you’ll want to avoid anything that might overtax them or cause a flare-up.

 Number one on the list of things to avoid is smoking.
 If you’re having trouble quitting, talk to your doctor about smoking cessation programs.
-Try not to be around secondhand smoke, chemical fumes, air pollution, and dust.
+Try to avoid secondhand smoke, chemical fumes, air pollution, and dust.

 A little exercise each day can help you stay strong.
 Talk to your doctor about how much exercise is good for you.

-If you have other chronic diseases along with COPD, it is important to manage those as well, particularly diabetes and heart disease.
+If you have other chronic diseases along with COPD, it’s important to manage those as well, particularly diabetes mellitus and heart disease.

 Clear the clutter and streamline your home so that it takes less energy to clean and do other household tasks.
 If you have advanced COPD, get help with daily chores.

-Be prepared.
+Be prepared for flare-ups.
 Carry your emergency contact information with you and post it on your refrigerator.
 Include information about what medications you take, as well as the doses.
 Program emergency numbers into your phone.